Never Trump movement: Liz Cheney

-Liz Cheney is known for her vocal opposition to President Donald Trump.
+Since 2021, Liz Cheney has voiced opposition to President Donald Trump.

 Cheney supported the second impeachment of Donald Trump following the 2021 storming of the U.S. Capitol.
 Following her impeachment vote and criticism of Donald Trump, pro-Trump members of the House Republican Conference attempted to remove her from party leadership.
 In a second attempt, this time with House Minority Leader Kevin McCarthy supporting her removal, Cheney was removed from her position in May 2021.
 In July 2021, Speaker Nancy Pelosi appointed Cheney to the House Select Committee on the January 6 Attack.
 Two months later, she was made vice chair of the committee.
 As a consequence of her service on the Select Committee, Cheney's membership in the Wyoming Republican Party was revoked in November 2021.
 She was censured by the Republican National Committee (RNC) in February 2022.

 In 2022, Cheney lost renomination in Wyoming's Republican primary to Trump-endorsed Harriet Hageman in a landslide, garnering just 28.9% of the vote.
 Cheney has said that she intends to be "the leader, one of the leaders, in a fight to help to restore" the Republican Party.
-She later endorsed Kamala Harris in the 2024 presidential election who would go on to lose all seven major swing states to Trump.
+She later endorsed Kamala Harris in the 2024 presidential election, who would go on to lose all seven major swing states to Trump.